What is ngrok and what is it used for?

-- If you are accessing some service running in your local computer, then you may have forgotten to start such service.
-When accessing your machine using ngrok's generated public URL, you are likely to see, Failed to complete tunnel connection, if the service you want to access was not started in the local machine.
+- If you are accessing some service running on your local computer, then you may have forgotten to start such a service.
+When accessing your machine using ngrok’s generated public URL, you are likely to see, Failed to complete tunnel connection, if the service you want to access was not started in the local machine.

 The discussion we have had here focused on the most common use cases of ngrok.
 Other features of interest on paid ngrok plans include: